-Life Rehabilitation has successfully treated and rehabilitated more than 2000 people affected by spinal cord injuries (SCI) since January 2006.
+Life Rehabilitation has successfully treated and rehabilitated more than 2000 people affected by SCI since January 2006.
 Spinal cord and related injuries account for almost 20% of our admissions, giving the professionals at acute Life Rehabilitation units substantial experience in the field.

 Life Rehabilitation is well equipped to offer holistic assessments and reviews of all body systems and functions, as well as inter-disciplinary and ongoing management and care for people living with SCI.
-Our seven rehabilitation units throughout South Africa are staffed with teams of highly experienced rehabilitation professionals, including one to two rehabilitation doctors per unit, nursing staff with a special interest in rehabilitation, occupational therapists, physiotherapists, speech therapists, dieticians, clinical psychologists and social workers.
+Our seven rehabilitation units throughout South Africa employs highly experienced rehabilitation professionals, including one to two rehabilitation doctors and nurses with a special interest in rehabilitation.
+The team also includes occupational therapists, physiotherapists, speech therapists, dieticians, clinical psychologists and social workers.

-Our clinical outcomes for these clients, as measured by the international benchmark FIM and FAM1 efficiencies, have improved by 31% over the last few years.
+Our clinical outcomes for these clients, as measured by the international benchmark FIMTM and FAM1 efficiencies, have improved by 31% over the last few years.